List of Mermaid Melody Pichi Pichi Pitch episodes

 The Mermaid Princesses as of Mermaid Melody Pichi Pichi Pitch Pure.
 Clockwise from upper left: Seira, Coco, Caren, Lucia, Hanon, Rina, Noel.

-The Mermaid Melody Pichi Pichi Pitch animated television series is based on the shōjo manga of the same name created by Michiko Yokote.
+The Mermaid Melody Pichi Pichi Pitch animated television series is based on the shōjo manga of the same name created by Pink Hanamori.
 The episodes, produced by the animation studios Actas and Synergy Japan, are directed by Yoshitaka Fujimoto, written by Junki Takegami, and features character design by Kazuaki Makida, who based the designs on illustrations by Pink Hanamori.
 The story basically follows the main character Lucia Nanami, Mermaid Princess of the North Pacific Ocean, searches for and woos Kaito Dōmoto, a boy she rescued seven years before, while at the same time, she and Hanon Hōshō and Rina Tōin, Princesses of the South and North Atlantic Ocean respectively, battle minion sea monsters using their voices and some magic microphones.

 ADV Films acquired the license to the anime in June 2004 for its North American release, but was eventually dropped due to difficulty in finding backers and securing a TV airing deal.
-While the acquisition of the license and English localization of anime predated that of the manga, it is unknown if a release will occur.
-As of 2009, the anime has been completely dubbed but is being held by TV Aichi.

 The anime is composed of 91 episodes, divided into two seasons listed below.

 The anime also uses six theme songs, as well as several mermaid battle and image songs and tunes sung by other characters.
 Most of them were compiled into a total of nine singles and four "vocal collection" albums (two for each season), as well as soundtrack albums for the two seasons.